rocket-pool/RPIPs/RPIPs/RPIP-43.md

   `unstaking_period` before any is available to withdraw
   - All RPL that was already "Unstaking" for `unstaking_period` SHOULD be withdrawn when a user sets additional RPL to "Unstaking"

-- Voting power calculations SHALL NOT be changed based on this RPIP (though do note that they SHALL NOT count "Unstaking" RPL)
+### Vote Eligibility
+- All nodes are eligible to receive vote power.
+- For nodes eligible to receive vote power, total RPL staked (to either a megapool or the node) SHALL contribute to vote power up to 150% of the value of total bonded ETH (from both megapools and legacy minipools).
+  - Note that "Unstaking" RPL SHALL NOT be counted
+  - If this RPIP is ratified, a note SHALL be added to the "Eligibility" section of [RPIP-4](./RPIP-4.md) saying that it has been superceded by this section

 ## Reference Implementation
 See <https://github.com/rocket-pool/rocketpool-research/blob/master/Megapools/megapools.md>